Yusef567/be-holistic-health/README.md

 ### Clone the Repository:

 Open your terminal and navigate to the directory where you want to store the project.
-Then, run the following command to clone the repository: `git clone `
+Then, run the following command to clone the repository: `git clone https://github.com/Yusef567/be-holistic-health.git`

 ### Navigate to the Project Directory:

-Move into the project directory using the following command: `cd BE-quiz-odyssey`
+Move into the project directory using the following command: `cd be-holistic-health`

 ### Open the Project in VS Code: